The PTK Conference

 I could tell she didn’t want to say that.
 She had spoken about her love of journalism in her speech, and that ever since she was a little girl, she knew she wanted to be a journalist.
 She was just stating the facts and being honest about a field she herself had left.
 But I needed to know more.
 So as soon as the speech ended, I found her and asked for an interview.
 She agreed and our conversation at a table in the hotel’s lobby is the meat of what I would like to talk about today.

 After going through what she had discussed with us in her speech about her daughter’s mental health struggles, she found she needed a stability that she wasn’t finding in journalism, so she made the switch to public relations (PR).
-This route, though not as creatively fulfilling as her journalism career, paid the bills and gave her the time and resources to do what she wanted to do like starting her nonprofit CAMHS (Coalition of Artists and Mental Health Specialists) where writers are encouraged to share their mental health journey.
+This route, though not as creatively fulfilling as her journalism career, paid the bills and gave her the time and resources to do what she wants.
 She now works for Splunk as their content marketing major, loves her job, and is excited to see where her nonprofit goes.
+For more info on Stefanie’s nonprofit CAMHS, (Coalition of Artists and Mental Health Specialists), follow this link and join a community where writers are encouraged to share their mental health journey.

 Advice to Student Journalists